 The R value or R-value is a measure of thermal resistance used in the building and construction industry.
 The bigger the number, the better the building insulation's effectiveness.
 R value is the reciprocal of U-value.
-Often used as a measure of bulk insulation products, such as a Batts.
+Often used as a measure of bulk insulation products, such as a roof insulation Batts.

 Original Wikipedia entry